nwnichols02/coding-test-webdev-1/README.md

 The test is intentionally designed with a lot of latitude for personal choices.
 You are being given only broad requirements so that you can show your coding style and design aesthetic.

+There is also an analysis section to the test at the bottom.

 ## Getting Started

 Clone this repository to a local folder.
 The application was created using create-react-app.
 Run **npm install** per a typical React project initialization.